Non-bonded functions

 LJ12-6 and Bickingham

-As you can see, the functions consist of two components: positive terms that describe the electron repulsion due to the Pauli exclusion principle and negative dispersive terms due to electron cloud fluctuations.
+The functions consist of two components: positive terms that describe electron repulsions due to the Pauli exclusion principle and negative dispersive terms due to electron cloud fluctuations.

-Lennard-Jones 12-6 is commononly used in organic systems and condensed phase systems.
-There are other forms, such as the LJ 9-6, which is used by the PCFF force field scheme.
-On the other hand, the 9-3 form is used for adsorption of LJ walls.
-More about LJ function will be discussed later.
+Lennard-Jones 12-6 is commonly used in organic systems and condensed phase systems.
+There are other forms: LJ 9-6 is used by the PCFF force field scheme, while the 9-3 form is used for wall adsorption.
+More about LJ functions will be discussed later.

 The Buckingham form is normally used in inorganic systems such as ionic oxides.
 The Pauli repulsion is more accurately described by the exponential term.
-There are three constants: A which affects how high the energy barrier rises and both \(\rho\) and C affect the size and shape of the function graph.
+There are three constants: \(A\) affects how high the energy barrier rises and both \(\rho\) and \(C\) affect the size and shape of the function graph.

-Due to convergence nature of the exponential term as r -> 0, an unphysical ‘well collapse’ can occur at small distances, and the nature of the collapse can be different depending on the combinations of the three constants.
-However, this can be masked by the electrostatic function for ion pairs of the like-charges.
+Due to nature of convergence of the exponential term as \(r \rightarrow 0\), an unphysical ‘well collapse’ can occur at small distances.
+The nature of the collapse can differ depending on the combinations of the three constants.
+However, this can be masked by the electrostatic function for ion pairs of like-like (same sign) charges.

 ^ GO TO TOP ^